yash251/tech-support-assignment/README.md

 # Project Description
-It is an NFT utility platform where users can deposit their NFTs as a collateral or stake them to yield some regular interest
+It is an NFT utility platform where users can deposit their NFTs as a collateral or stake them to yield some regular interest.

 # Contracts
 - https://mumbai.polygonscan.com/address/0x95dFe9A41F46A1eE001A4BeFa78F31ecaF998fbC - CollateralFunds